Can You Spray Your Yard for Mosquitoes and Ticks?

 5. Monitor for Symptoms:

 Keep an eye on the bite site for any signs of infection or allergic reaction, such as redness, swelling, or rash.
-Additionally, be vigilant for symptoms of tick-borne illnesses, such as Lyme disease or Rocky Mountain spotted fever.
+Tick-borne illnesses, such as Lyme disease or Rocky Mountain spotted fever can result in a rash plus myriad other symptoms.
 These can include fever, headache, fatigue, and muscle aches.
 If you develop any unusual symptoms, seek medical attention promptly.

 6. Prevent Future Encounters: